|

 You can also take the

-Metro, as I do by following the steps that
+Metro, as I do, by using the steps that

 follow.
 Because I am only doing a day trip